haproxytech/kubernetes-ingress/documentation/annotations-custom.md

 - `configmap` - this will be applied for each backend
 - ⚠ `ingress` - this will be applied on services used in ingress. **use with precaution.**
-  - setting user annotations on ingress level is disabled by default!
+  - setting custom annotations on ingress level is disabled by default!
-  - use `--enable-user-annotations-on-ingress` to enable it.
+  - use `--enable-custom-annotations-on-ingress` to enable it.
 Setting different annotation values in different ingresses for same service will trigger **inconsistencies**, so this is not encouraged. use `service` annotations.
 - `service` - this will be applied just on service

 #### what happens if you try to use same annotation on multiple places